Winael/snappy-playpen/etherpad-lite/README.md

 Etherpad-lite
 =============

-This project is about creating a snap of etherpad-lite, a coillaborative text-editor
+This project is about creating a snap of etherpad-lite, a coillaborative text-editor.

+To talk and collaborate, you can join the Telegram group: https://telegram.me/joinchat/BAY0lz6hN_sV9wlfwoNsUg

 Architecture
 ------------